m0by314/calibrate_moisture_sensor/readme.md

 The result is sent by email via an IFTTT webhooks.

 The ESP goes into hibernation at the end of the measurements.
-To perform a new calibration, simply press the XXXX key.
+To perform a new calibration, simply press the RST key.

 ## Connect the soil moisture sensor